faassen/secretweblog_zola/content/posts/lxml-should-now-compile-with-gcc-4-0.md

 tags = ["lxml"]
 +++

-# lxml should now compile with gcc 4.0

 Recently I started getting reports that lxml does not compile with gcc 4.0.
 Investigating this an issue with Pyrex was quickly identified -- it generates C code that is in fact illegal, was accepted by older gcc